Greetings – How are you?

 Many people find greetings a little confusing when they come to Canada.

 A common greeting is, “Hi, how are you?”

-It’s important to understand that this is simply a greeting, and not in fact, an enquiry.
+It’s important to understand that this is simply a greeting, and not a sincere question.

-When someone asks, “How are you?” it is appropriate to answer briefly.
+When someone asks, “How are you?” it is appropriate to give a short answer.
 It is good social etiquette to respond positively, unless you happen to be ill or have a large problem in your life.

-A customary answer is, “Good, thanks.* And you?”
+A customary answer is, “Good, thank you.* And you?”

 If you are not doing well, you can say something like: